-Join Anne-Marie Concepción for an in-depth discussion in this video Installing scripts, part of InDesign CC 2015: EPUB Fundamentals.
+Join Anne-Marie Concepción for an in-depth discussion in this video Installing scripts, part of Learning InDesign CC 2015: EPUBs.

 - I wanna make sure that I have one video dedicated…to how to download and install scripts in InDesign…because scripts are so helpful…with basically any kind of project that you're doing…but especially with EPUB projects.…There are lots of scripts that will help you…add ALT tags to images,…make sure that your styles are working right,…all sorts of things.…So, let's talk about how to install scripts.…Now, if you already know, you can skip…and go on to the next video.…First of all, I have a Scripts panel as part of my dock…because I saved it as my custom EPUB workspace…which I covered in a previous video.…

 - Creating a table of contents for navigation

 - Working with book files and Word documents

 - Cleaning up text formatting